iOS Troubleshooting

 Inactive device token

-There are times during development or perhaps you’ve launched your app to the app store and you see either your token or messages of inactive tokens in your UA application.
+There are times during development or perhaps you’ve launched your app to the app store and you see either your token or messages of inactive tokens in your Airship application.
 We mark a device token as inactive when one of four things happen:

 - Apple tells us that the application has been uninstalled via the feedback service, which we check on a regular basis.